 Caring team of fully-checked staff

-Your child will be cared for by our dedicated support teams, which include houseparents, teachers and activity leaders, on site 24 hours a day, 7 days a week:
+Your child will be cared for by our dedicated support teams, on site 24 hours a day, 7 days a week.

-- Houseparent – responsible for the care and welfare of your child outside of the classroom
+- Houseparents – responsible for the care and welfare of your child outside of the classroom

-- English teacher – responsible for your child’s learning in the classroom
+- English teachers – responsible for your child’s learning in the classroom

-- Activity leader – responsible for the student’s afternoon and evening activities
+- Activity leaders – responsible for the student’s afternoon and evening activities

 Daily welfare reviews